 Back before statehood, the Arizona Territory was home to some of the most feared outlaws and respected lawmen who walked the streets, from Bisbee's Brewery Gulch to Prescott's Whiskey Row.
 During its heyday as a tough mining town, the New York Times called Tombstone's Birdcage Theater, "the wildest, roughest, wickedest honky-tonk between Basin Street and the Barbary Coast," while the New York Sun once labeled Jerome, another mining town, the "wickedest town in the West."

 Across the state, the Old West lives on in Arizona.
 Start your trip in Southern Arizona, home to Tombstone, Bisbee and Douglas.
 But you'll also want to make time for Wickenburg, in Central Arizona, as well as Jerome and Prescott – two towns connected by 30 miles of hair-raising bends and turns along Highway 89A – in North Central Arizona.

 Wherever you go, you'll find an Old West that's still very much alive, with countless historic hotels, quaint shops and more.
 You'll also discover plenty of attractions, from tours to re-enactments, to keep the whole family engaged.
-For more information about the Old West, visit Arizona Heritage Traveler – or read on for our listings.

 The museum is adjacent to the school grounds and is located in the historic Coconino County hospital, a 1908 building made of tufa stone.
 Operated by the Pioneers Society of Arizona, this facility has artifacts pertaining to pioneer life in Arizona.